Monday, Aug 3, 2020

 Snack Every Night (Discount: $145)

-Set out snack Monday through Thursday before the end of the evening program or by10pm (whichever is later).
-Replenish as needed & clean up snack & dining hall when folks are finished, approx. 11-11:30pm.
+Set out snack Monday through Thursday before the end of the evening program about 10pm.
+Replenish as needed.
+Clean up snack & dining hall when folks are finished, approx. 11-11:30pm.

 We believe in fostering a love for traditional music and dancing among young people.
 The future is in their hands!
 In addition to our child and youth pricing, anyone 25 or younger may also apply for a Youth Scholarship.
 Please apply during registration.